Hamburg, Pennsylvania

 Hamburg (Pennsylvania German: Hambarig) is a borough in Berks County, Pennsylvania, United States.
 The population was 4,270 at the 2020 census.
-The town is thought to have been named after Hamburg, Germany, but this is likely to have been a corruption of Bad Homburg.
+The town is thought to have been named after Hamburg, Germany; but it is likely that the name instead originates from a corruption of Bad Homburg.

 Geography

 Hamburg is located in northern Berks County at (40.556271, −75.982667), on the east bank of the Schuylkill River.
 It is bordered on the north, east, and south by Windsor Township and on the west, across the river, by West Hamburg in Tilden Township.

 According to the U.S. Census Bureau, Hamburg has a total area of 5.0 km2, 4.9 km2 of which is land and 0.2 km2, or 3.55%, of which is water.

 Climate

 It has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 28.4 °F in January to 73.4 °F in July.
 The hardiness zone is 6b.